879479119/react-native-shadow/README.md

 	style:{marginVertical:5}
 }
 ```
-3.create a shadow element and set the object to `settihg`,and you
+3.create a shadow element and set the object to `setting`,and you

 **MUST SET ITS PARENTELEMENT RELATIVE**: